 The Report has produced proposals to reform the rules surrounding giving.
-Currently £3,000 a year can be given away tax-free without this being added to an estate for Inheritance Tax purposes.
+Currently, £3,000 a year can be given away tax-free without this being added to an estate for Inheritance Tax purposes.
 In addition, there are allowances available to cover gifts for a child’s wedding or civil partnership, grandchildren and other relations.

 The OTS is recommending that these various allowances are streamlined into a single personal gift allowance.
-It is also recommends that the amount of £3,000 should be raised to take account of inflation.
+It is also recommended that the amount of £3,000 should be raised to take account of inflation.
 While the Report does not suggest any specific figure, it does point out that, if upgraded, it would now be worth £11,900.

 Another proposal is that where gifts, for example giving money to a child to buy a house, do fall to be taxed if the donor dies within seven years of the gift, the time limit for taxing gifts is reduced from seven to five years and that the burden of tax should fall to the estate and not to the beneficiary.
 For gifts deemed chargeable transfers (mainly gifts into trusts) during their lifetime, this would be reduced from 14 years to five years.